isfaidaznam/loan-repayment-prediction/README.md

 Generally, zipcode of 43100 is nearby to zipcode 43100 physically.
 Hence, the 'zip_code' column is converted into a numerical value.

-Below are the code snipet for the following transformation.
+Below is an example snipet for the following transformation.
 ``` python
 def transform_zip_code(zip_code):
     try: